Code-W-A/SocialMediaNextApp/PREMIUM_CHANGES.md

 2. User will automatically get premium badge on next login
 3. Or use Stripe checkout to subscribe properly

 ## Notes
-- V1 migration users automatically get lifetime premium
 - All premium features are now just visual/priority benefits
 - The €5/month subscription supports the platform but doesn't gate features
 - Compatible users are still managed manually by admin
+- Premium can be granted manually by admin through the dashboard